Canon SX420 vs SX50

 It is notable that the SX420 offers wifi support, while the SX50 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX420 and the SX50 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the SX50 have been discontinued, but can regularly be found used on ebay.
 The SX50 was replaced by the Canon SX60, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Canon SX50 Manual.
+Further information on the features and operation of the SX420 and SX50 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Canon SX50 Manual.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Canon SX50 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon PowerShot SX420 IS:

 - More detail: Offers more megapixels (19.9 vs 12MP) with a 29% higher linear resolution.